NeVeSpl/NTypewriter/Documentation/Configuration.md

 #### GetProjectsToBeSearched

 By default code model is populated with symbols from all projects in solution.
-With this option you can limit scope to only given projects.
+With this option, you can limit the scope to only given

 ```csharp
 using System;